For a voice IN parliament -

 About us

-Uncle Owen Whyman, a Paakindji man from Wilcannia, has started the first political party in Australia that really cares about Indigenous people: the Indigenous - Aboriginal Party of Australia.
+Uncle Owen Whyman, a Barkindji / Malyangapa man from Wilcannia, has started the first political party in Australia that really cares about Indigenous people: the Indigenous - Aboriginal Party of Australia (IAPA).

 This is a grassroots party providing all Australians an alternative to the main Parties.

 While other political parties appear to be sympathetic to Indigenous concerns, not much changes.
-Indigenous incarceration rates are still appalling, the highest in the world for a colonised peoples and children are still being taken from their families at an alarming rate, creating a second wave of the stolen generation.
+Indigenous incarceration rates are still appalling, the highest in the world for an invaded peoples and children are still being taken from their families at an alarming rate, creating a second wave of the stolen generation.

 We want to see Indigenous control of Indigenous school education, particularly for school refusers and serious funding of Indigenous lead programs to reduce youth suicide.

-The Baaka and other rivers are being detroyed as nature is being pushed out of the picture and culture is ignored as sacred sites are desecrated.
+The Baaka and other rivers are being detroyed and their sacred water defiled.
+Culture is ignored as sacred sites are desecrated.

 The Indigenous Party of Australia will attempt to cover all the things that matter to Indigenous people.
 "We know getting our people into all the parliaments of Australia is a crucial step in solving all these problems." says Uncle Owen.